aqaurius6666/gitpod-guide/Readme.md

 ## After installation
 When preflight done, check if all kubernetes resources are up by command `microk8s kubectl get all -n gitpod`

 Make sure all resources are up.
-If something wrong, feel free to share it to me on Issues.
 ## For proxy service solution
 ### 1. If you have vps and public ip attached to it.